We review the fees at council-funded children’s centres and community nurseries every year. Find funded nurseries.

 Please note that you if you apply for tax-free childcare, you won’t be able to get: Child Tax Credit, Working Tax Credit, Universal Credit, Childcare Vouchers from your employer.

-You can still apply for Tax-Free Childcare if you get: Child Benefit; 15 hours free childcare and education for children aged 2 to 4 years old; 30 hours free childcare.
+You can still apply for Tax-Free Childcare if you get: Child Benefit; 15 hours free childcare and education for children aged two to four years old; 30 hours free childcare.

 If you’ve been unable to access Tax-Free Childcare through your childcare account for technical reasons, you may be able to claim compensation.

-Childcare Choices is a new government website which provides information about all the schemes available to help with childcare costs.
+Childcare Choices is a government website which provides information about all the schemes available to help with childcare costs, including for school-age children, before and after school and in the holidays.

 To get help with tax credits when paying a relative for childcare, the relative must register as a childminder and also be willing to look after other children as part of their childminding business.

-Islington’s Family Information Service provides information and advice, including a leaflet, on Paying for childcare.
-Information is also available on the Family Directory or contact the Family Information Service, 020 7527 5959, email@example.com
+Islington’s Family Information Service provides information and advice about paying for childcare.
+Contact the Family Information Service, 020 7527 5959, FIS@islington.gov.uk.